avigloz/fluid-db/README.md

 ### Considerations

-* Of course, this is design-dependent.
+*: Of course, this is design-dependent.
 You may choose to load all client data at once.
 In any case, your use case should anticipate that after a certain amount of time, all client-specific data in region A pertaining to me will be deleted.
 As such, there is no true redundancy
-When I return from region B, the node in region A will ask region B for data, and while
+When I return from region B, the node in region A will ask region B for data, and eventually region B will forget I ever existed (unless someone else asks for my data, like a post I made).

-** That said, it may introduce certain issues for inter-client data sharing.
-Nothing a cache can't solve, though.